Updated March 26, 2026

 UnitedHealthcare members who need assistance finding alternative in-network hospitals or physicians in their area should call the number on their health plan ID card.
 Members can also use the provider directory on our member website to search for alternative hospitals and doctors.

-If one of our members was in the middle of treatment at a Bradley Medical Center facility or with a Bradley Medical Center physician when they went out of network, they may qualify for continuity of care.
 Continuity of care provides continued in-network benefits for a specified period of time after a hospital or physician leaves our network.
 A few examples of patients who may qualify include:

-- Women who are pregnant.
+- Women who are pregnant

-- Patients with newly diagnosed or relapsed cancer, or those currently in active cancer treatment.
+- Patients with newly diagnosed or relapsed cancer, or those currently in active cancer treatment

 Members who have questions about continuity of care, whether they might be eligible or need assistance applying should call the number on their health plan ID card.